Choosing a deployment environment

 On-premises deployments use your own network, hardware and hypervisors.
 You will need to source appropriate servers to host the Management Node and Conferencing Nodes (for more information see Server design recommendations).
 You will also need to consider whether the majority of users are connecting from within your private network or whether you will have users connecting externally, and therefore if your Conferencing Nodes need to be publicly accessible.
 If you already have a mature IT network with datacenters in appropriate locations, this may be a suitable option.

-You can also deploy Pexip Infinity using a combination of on-premises and cloud, with the Management Node and some Conferencing Nodes deployed within your own network, and other Conferencing Nodes deployed using a cloud service and/or in the Pexip Private Cloud, for increased flexibility.
+You can deploy Pexip Infinity using a combination of on-premises and cloud, with the Management Node and some Conferencing Nodes deployed within your own network, and other Conferencing Nodes deployed using a cloud service and/or in the Pexip Private Cloud, for increased flexibility.
 You can even set up Dynamic bursting to a cloud service to give you temporary increases in capacity whenever you need it.

 You don't have to stay committed to one particular deployment environment, and you can always increase or decrease the number of Conferencing Nodes as your capacity requirements evolve.
 You could, for example, start with an on-premises deployment and then add some cloud-hosted nodes later.